RobertAudi/vim-easygit-lite/Readme.md

 Easygit
 =======

+**The development of vim-gita has stopped.
+You should use [RobertAudi/git-blame.vim](https://github.com/RobertAudi/git-blame.vim) instead.**

 A git wrapper plugin made to replace [fugitive](https://github.com/tpope/vim-fugitive), it can be used together with fugitive as commands are disabled by default.

 The goal make cleaner code, and be more friendly to user (especially using with macvim)